MicrosoftDocs/quantum-docs/articles/user-guide/libraries/chemistry/concepts/algorithms.md

 ```

 For Fermionic Hamiltonians, the [Jordan–Wigner decomposition](xref:microsoft.quantum.libraries.overview-chemistry.concepts.jordanwigner) conveniently maps the Hamiltonian into a sum of Pauli operators.
-This means that the above approach can easily be adapted to simulating chemistry.
+This means that this approach can easily be adapted to simulating chemistry.
-Rather than manually looping over all Pauli terms in the Jordan-Wigner representation, below is a simple example of how running such a simulation within the chemistry would look.
+Rather than manually looping over all Pauli terms in the Jordan-Wigner representation, the following is a simple example of how running such a simulation within the chemistry would look.
 Our starting point is a [Jordan–Wigner encoding](xref:microsoft.quantum.libraries.overview-chemistry.concepts.jordanwigner) of the Fermionic Hamiltonian, which you convert to a format suitable for Q#.

 ```csharp